cashapp/cloner/README.md

 We divide each table into chunks as above.
 Then we load each chunk from source and target and compare.
 If there is a difference it can mean two things: 1) There is data corruption in that chunk or, 2) there is replication lag for that chunk

-In order to differentiate between these two possibilities we simply re-load the chunk data and compare again a fixed amount of time.
+In order to differentiate between these two possibilities we simply re-load the chunk data and compare again a after fixed amount of time.
 If there is replication lag for that chunk it should generally resolve after a few retries.
 If not, it's likely there is data corruption.

+(There is an option to same approach for calculating a chunk checksum as pt-table-checksum but this is computationally intensive on TiDB right now for some reason so it's faster to not do this. https://github.com/percona/percona-toolkit/blob/3.x/lib/TableChecksum.pm#L367)

 ## Replication